15-Crown-5

 15-Crown-5 is a crown ether with the formula (C2H4O)5.
-It is a cyclic pentamer of ethylene oxide that forms complex with various cations, including sodium (Na+) and potassium (K+), however, it is complementary to Na+ and thus has a higher selectivity for Na+ ions.
+It is a cyclic pentamer of ethylene oxide that forms a complex with various cations, including sodium (Na+) and potassium (K+); however, it is complementary to Na+ and thus has a higher selectivity for Na+ ions.

 Synthesis

 15-Crown-5 can be synthesized using a modified Williamson ether synthesis: